simonw/datasette/docs/index.rst

 .. |docker: datasette| image:: https://img.shields.io/badge/docker-datasette-blue
    :target: https://hub.docker.com/r/datasetteproject/datasette

-*A tool for exploring and publishing data*
+*An open source multi-tool for exploring and publishing data*

 Datasette is a tool for exploring and publishing data.
 It helps people take data of any shape or size and publish that as an interactive, explorable website and accompanying API.